wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-command-line-tools.md

 **site restart [options] [name]

-This command stops and then starts a specified web site.
+This command stops and then starts a specified web app.

 This command supports the following additional option: